 - That said, the SB is useful all by itself as a trigger for explicit adaptations – “we’re not where we thought we would be, even a crude metric like the Sprint Burndown can show us that – what are we going to do?”
 If you’re not using it as a trigger to adapt, and just looking at a drift from the ideal trend line and saying things like:

 “Let’s just work harder!”

 “It’s really not that bad, I’m about to close 4 tasks and then the line will go down, trust me…”

-– then I actually recommend you stop using it immediately, because you’re not doing anything with it that’s intended, you’re wasting your time, and you or someone else is likely drawing conclusions from it that are very dangerous, because they’re so detached from reality.
+– then I actually recommend you stop using it immediately, because you’re not doing anything with it that’s intended – you’re not really believing it (you might say you’re not actually inspecting it), and most importantly you’re not using it to adapt.
+You’re wasting your time, and you or someone else is likely drawing conclusions from it that are very dangerous because they’re so detached from reality.

 - This “problem” (it really isn’t a problem, it’s just the nature of the thing) – that the SB isn’t all that useful by itself, other than as a trigger for more granular discussions around adaptations made in response to its inspection – is much greater, with even more implications for the outside (of the team) observer of the SB.
 Anyone outside of the team should be very careful about drawing any conclusions without additional information from the entire team.
 “Don’t draw sweeping conclusions from isolated metrics,” is one cliche that applies here.
 You can probably start to guess where I’m taking this…